-Before talking with anyone in the Wintergreen community about her plans, last fall Christy McCloud sought out and found a house near the end of Laural Springs Drive for what she wanted to do.
+Before talking with anyone in the Wintergreen Resort community about her plans, in the fall of 2017 Christy McCloud sought out and found a house near the far end of Laurel Springs Drive for what she wanted to do.
 Then she convinced the owners to donate the house to her new nonprofit, Adipsy.

 McCloud knew all too well that Wintergreen was the perfect site for Adipsy's first major project.